liszper/teamplate/README.md

-# helix-jsdom-portfolio-mantine
+# teamplate

-A simple project to setup and evaluate mantine, jsdom, portfolio, helix and shadow-cljs.
+A simple project to setup reagent, wagmi and shadow-cljs.

 ## How to use
 ```bash